WPrime, SuperPi, Cinebench, and AIDA64

 WPrime is first up and being a multi-threaded benchmark.
 We know it will scale with any CPU we throw at it.
 You can manually set the number of workers or threads you want to allocate to the calculation, which we did the total thread count for each CPU to ensure we measure the maximum performance the CPU can offer.

 The 32M test is the shorter one and shows how each CPU performs with a quick burst multi-core loading.
-Here we see the 10900K fall right in line with the 3900X, which has a four-thread advantage over it, but that clock speed really helps it gain some ground here.
-The 10600K falls just behind the 8700K and 3600K, which is admittedly a bit surprising.
+Here we see the 3100 and the 3300X surround the 7700K with the 3300X taking the win over the 7700K.

 The 1024 test is the longer version and can take form as short as under half a minute up to several minutes depending on thread count and frequency of the CPU being tested.
-The longer 1024 test now shows the 10980XE jump ahead with its massive thread advantage.
-This is due to the time needed to start the workers, which hurts the 32M test.
+Here we see once again the 3100 and 3300X surrounding the 7700K, while the 3300X beats it outright, we see that the $100 3100 holds its own here.

 SuperPi is a much older test, but it's worth including as it is a single-threaded computation workload that really can show in granular detail differences in the computational ability of the silicon being tested.
-One thing to note is that this aging application tends to favor intel architecture, so don't be surprised when you see much better results by some chips, like the same chips you will see get beaten in other tests.
+One thing to note is that this is an aging application that tends to favor intel architecture, so don't be surprised when you see much better results by some chips, as those same chips you will see get beaten in other tests.

 Cinebench is a long-standing render benchmark that has been heavily relied upon by both Intel and AMD to showcase their newest platforms during unveils.
 The benchmark has two tests, a single-core workload that will utilize one thread or 1T.
 There is also a multi-threaded test which uses all threads or nT of a tested CPU